kghose/linux/bash-history.md

 # Create a separate history file for each tty.
 export HISTFILE="${HISTDIR}/tty`tty|cut -c10-`.hist"
-# Write the history entries immediately
+# Append to history rather than overwrite it
 shopt -s histappend
 ```